slaclab/rogue/README.md

 ### Additional Notes

-The rogue package includes a readme file for compiling and installing local versions of autoconf, python3, boost,zeromq and epics.
+The rogue package includes a readme file for compiling and installing local versions of python3, boost,zeromq and epics.
 This were created as notes when installing local packages at slac.
 These should only be neccessary for outdated versions of Linux.

-- Readme_local_packages.txt
+- Readme_local_packages.md